icopy-site/awesome-cn/docs/awesome/awesome-generative-ai.md

 - [gpt4all](https://github.com/nomic-ai/gpt4all) - A chatbot trained on a massive collection of clean assistant data including code, stories and dialogue.
 - [LMQL](https://lmql.ai/) - LMQL is a query language for large language models.
 - [LlamaIndex](https://www.llamaindex.ai/) - A data framework for building LLM applications over external data.
+- [Phoenix](https://phoenix.arize.com/) - Open-source tool for ML observability that runs in your notebook environment, by Arize.
+Monitor and fine tune LLM, CV and tabular models.

 ## Code